mbuczko/revolt/README.md

                  info
                  clean))
 ```
-Alright, so we know already how tasks work.
-We know they modify and pass down a context in a composition chain, and they accept an argument which can be merged into their base configuration.
-Now, how can we get these tasks into our hands?
+Alright, so we know already how tasks work in general and how additional argument may extend their base configuration.
+Now, the question is how can we get these tasks into our hands?

 Well, quite easy.
-As you remember tasks are denoted by qualified keywords, like `:revolt.task/capsule`.
+As mentioned before, tasks are denoted by qualified keywords, like `:revolt.task/capsule`.
 All we need is now to _require-a-task_ :

 ``` clojure
 (require '[revolt.task :as t])  ;; we need a task namespace first